 When should I use UV-Aid?
 Use UV-Aid before you go out in the morning, before you go to bed, and other times in the day when you've come in contact with large crowds or with someone who is sick, or you feel a tickle in your nose or throat.
 Do not use more than four times a day and use as directed.

 How long is my UV-Aid guaranteed for?
-We guarantee UV-aid for one year except for batteries.
+We guarantee UV-Aid for two years except for batteries.

 What is the best way to administer UV-Aid?
 We recommend using a mirror in your bathroom, in your purse, or car to confirm accurate aim of the UV light, otherwise with practice you get better without a visual aid.

 Are there any side effects?
-Occasionally you may get a tin-like taste in your mouth or discharge from the nose or you may sneeze when irradiating the nose.
+Occasionally you may get a tin-like taste in your mouth or a slight discharge from the nose.
 These minor side effects are reminders UV-Aid is working.

 Can I get reimbursed by my health insurance company for the cost?
 No, not at this time